vvlevchenko/micronaut-graalvm-demo/README.md

 <h2>Run/debug the Micronaut application in native (no JVM) mode inside docker container</h2>

+We build our native application  with maven using docker-native packaging.
+Then build docker debug graalvm image with coping there built classes and dependencies.
+Then we take from this docker image the "application" executable file and run debug using it on docker target.

 1. Run maven target `mvn package -Dpackaging=docker-native` to build native application, profile: `graalvm`